-Before March 1, 2028, noteholders have the right to convert their Notes only upon the occurrence of certain events, including certain corporate events, and during the five business days immediately after any ten consecutive trading days in which the trading price per \$1,000 principal amount of Notes is less than ninety eight percent (98%) of the as converted value.
+Before March 1, 2028, noteholders have the right to convert their Notes only upon the occurrence of certain events, including certain corporate events, and during the five business days immediately after any ten consecutive trading days in which the trading price per \$1,000 principal amount of Notes is less than ninety-eight percent (98%) of the as converted value.
 Additionally, the noteholder can convert their Notes during any calendar quarter (and only during such calendar quarter), commencing after the calendar quarter ending on September 30, 2023 but before March 1, 2028, provided the last reported sale price of the common stock for at least 20 trading days is greater than or equal to 130% of the conversion price during the 30 consecutive trading days ending on the last trading day of a calendar quarter.
 From and after March 1, 2028, noteholders may convert their Notes at any time at their election until the close of business on the second scheduled trading day immediately before the maturity date.
 We have the right to elect to settle conversions either in cash, shares or in a combination of cash and shares of our common stock.

 Prior to June 8, 2026, the Notes will not be redeemable.
 On or after June 8, 2026, we may redeem for cash all or any portion of the Notes (subject to the partial redemption limitation set forth in the Indenture), at our option, if the last reported sale price of our common stock has been at least 130% of the conversion price then in effect for at least 20 trading days (whether or not consecutive) during any 30 consecutive trading day period (including the last trading day of such period) ending on, and including, the trading day immediately preceding the date on which we provide notice of redemption.
-In addition, calling any Note for redemption will constitute a "Make-Whole Fundamental Change" (as defined in the Indenture) with respect to that Note, in which case the conversion rate applicable to the conversion of that Note will be increased in certain circumstances if it is converted after it is called for redemption.
+In addition, calling any Note for redemption will constitute a "Make-Whole Fundamental Change" (as defined in the Indenture) with respect to that Note, in which case the conversion rate applicable to the conversion of that Note will be increased in certain circumstances if it is converted after it is called for redemption

-A conditional conversion feature of the Notes was triggered on June 30, 2024, as the last reported sale price of our common stock was greater than or equal to 130% of the conversion price of the Notes for at least 20 trading days during the period of 30 consecutive trading days ending on and including the last trading day of the quarter ended June 30, 2024, and the Notes therefore became convertible at the noteholders' election in the calendar quarter ended September 30, 2024 (and only during this calendar quarter).
+A conditional conversion feature of the Notes was triggered on June 30, 2024, as the last reported sale price of our common stock was greater than or equal to 130% of the conversion price of the Notes for at least 20 trading days during the period of 30 consecutive trading days ending on and including the last trading day of the quarter ended June 30, 2024, and the Notes therefore became convertible at the noteholders' election in the calendar quarter ended September 30, 2024.
+This conditional conversion feature was triggered again on September 30, 2024, and the Notes therefore are convertible at the noteholders' election in the calendar quarter ending December 31, 2024.
 If this condition or another conversion condition is met in the future, the Notes may again become convertible, otherwise the Notes will be convertible at the noteholders' election from March 1, 2028 through the close of business on the second scheduled trading day immediately before the maturity date.